xaanya/devops24/examinations/16/README.md

 # QUESTION A

-Implement _at least_ 10 of the checks in the [CIS Security Benchmark](https://www.cisecurity.org/benchmark/almalinuxos_linux) for AlmaLinux 10 and run them on your servers.
+Implement _at least_ 10 of the checks in the [CIS Security Benchmark](https://www.cisecurity.org/benchmark/almalinuxos_linux) for AlmaLinux 10 and run them on the virtual machines.

+These checks should be run by a playbook called `16-compliance-check.yml`.

 *Important*: The playbook should only _check_ or _assert_ the compliance status, not perform any changes.